merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/60_Data_Export.md

 Note, The script path is related to the document root in the sample, but can be replaced with the absolute path (to run via cron service for example), file-path directory is always related to the document root.

-Run the next command to get the arguments description
+Run the next command to get the argument's description

 	php shell/Innoexts/ProductBaseCurrency/Catalog/Product/Price/Special/Export.php --help

-The output data feed var/export/Innoexts/ProductBaseCurrency/product-special-price.csv should have the next format:
+The output data feed var/export/Innoexts/ProductBaseCurrency/product-special-price.csv should have the following format:

 	sku,store,price
 	"HTC Touch Diamond",,740